AGILITY TRAINING: A COMPREHENSIVE APPROACH

 5 Sport-specific scenarios Integrated movement solutions Contextual Sport-authentic

-Francis (2008) emphasizes that “cognitive loading should be progressively introduced once movement mechanics demonstrate stability under physical loading,” ensuring that technique does not deteriorate when attention is divided.
+Cognitive loading should be progressively introduced once movement mechanics demonstrate stability under physical loading, ensuring that technique does not deteriorate when attention is divided.
+This progressive integration respects cognitive processing limitations while systematically developing the perceptual-cognitive components essential for high-level agility performance.

 Phase 5: Contextual Transfer (Ongoing)